eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/get-to-know-iofog.md

 We can also see that in the PORTS column some of these containers have published [port mappings](https://docs.docker.com/config/containers/container-networking/):

 For example, there's a microservice running an instance of [Freeboard](https://github.com/Freeboard/freeboard), an open source visualization dashboard for IoT devices.
-It's running a web server that serves the dashboard, try it out at http://localhost:10102/?load=dashboard.json
+It's running a web server that serves the dashboard.
+Go ahead and try it out at http://localhost:10102/?load=dashboard.json

 The Freeboard microservice doesn't know it's running locally, so it could just as well be running on real edge node hardware!

-## Shell Into Your Containers
+## Shell Into Our Containers

 Our tutorial environment has three ioFog containers: